Going underground: Libya's unusual cave dwellings

 Belhaj spent the first 10 years of his life in this home, dug vertically into the ground by his ancestors, who excavated caves around a central squared courtyard.
 Each room housed a family with cooking areas - smaller caves - used communally.

-Decorated with traditional Berber designs - colorful rugs, chests and pottery, each 10 meter-long cave, was split into three sections - the parents' sleeping area, the children's bedding and a living room.
+Decorated with traditional Berber designs - colourful rugs, chests and pottery, each 10 metre-long cave, was split into three sections - the parents' sleeping area, the children's bedding and a living room.

 A door made out of olive tree wood at its front, the home provided insulation in winter and allowed its inhabitants to keep cool during hot summers.